fredrikp999/fredrikp999.github.io/_posts/2023-01-06-Github actions.markdown

 * You can share actions and reusable workflows within your organization, without publishing them publicly
 * Find actions on: [GitHub Actions Marketplace](https://github.com/marketplace?type=actions)

+# GitHub and Kubernetes
+It is not possible to execute jobs directly in kubernetes.
+What you can do is to deploy a lightweight kubernetes cluster in the VM, e.g. K3d to test your application in.

+## k3d
+To spin up k3d as part of a workflow, use the GitHub action [AbsaOSS/k3d-action](https://github.com/marketplace/actions/absaoss-k3d-action), available in marketplace
+AbsaOSS/k3d-action runs k3d which is a lightweight wrapper to run k3s (Rancher Lab’s minimal Kubernetes distribution) in containers.
+Thanks to that, we could spin up the test environment quickly with minimal memory requirements

 # Examples
 ## Simple workflow example
 ```yaml